The Tragic Tale of Alexander Supertramp: A Journey of Rebellion and Self-Discovery

 When he graduated from Emory in 1990, he donated the remaining $24,000 of his college fund to Oxfam, a confederation of international nongovernmental organizations that carry out humanitarian efforts in ninety countries; he abandoned his car, cut ties with his family and headed deep into the United States to live as a transhumant.
 He left the name behind him to use a new one, Alexander Supertramp, something like Alejandro Vagabundo, and for two years he toured the states of South Dakota, Arizona and California; He even entered Mexico clandestinely: he rowed a precarious canoe along the Morelos dam, in the state of Baja California, which had been inaugurated in 1950.
 He was obsessed with finding himself in the most absolute freedom, facing the wildest nature and far from social conventions and material rules.
 He was a civil disobedient.

-Throughout his journey, the interior and the other, he worked in everything he could: he was a farm laborer, a restaurant waiter, an employee in fast food chains; he earned the necessary dollars for an austere and even remote life; he had periods of sociability with his peers and months in which, without money, he lived isolated from any human contact and even struggled to get some food.
+Throughout his journey, the interior and the other, he worked in everything he might: he was a farm laborer, a restaurant waiter, an employee in fast food chains; he earned the necessary dollars for an austere and even remote life; he had periods of sociability with his peers and months in which, without money, he lived isolated from any human contact and even struggled to get some food.
 He learned to live from nature; he ate roots, mushrooms, mushrooms, plants; he survived several dangers that jeopardized him, one of them, says the legend, when a flood in the Mojave desert destroyed a fragile and wobbly car that he had obtained, and he was left on foot and in the open.
 He took another life risk when he took another uncertain canoe down the stormy waters of the Colorado River, en route to the Gulf of California.

 His little feats as an elemental wanderer shaped his personality; he took pride in surviving and carrying on with almost no experience and elemental tools, utensils, and weapons.
 His exploits also gave him some arrogance, a certain unconsciousness in the face of risks, and a pleasure for the vertigo and danger that had prevailed over caution, in anticipation of eventual and unpleasant surprises, and had cauterized any objection to irresponsibility and the carelessness.

 For years, young Chris had dreamed of carrying out a kind of “Alaskan Odyssey”, as he himself had christened it.
-It was about living off the land, far from civilization and in a truly hostile territory, while he reflected in a travel diary his physical and spiritual progress in his struggle with nature, which was also a provocation.
+It was regarding living off the land, far from civilization and in a truly hostile territory, while he reflected in a travel diary his physical and spiritual progress in his struggle with nature, which was also a provocation.
 In April 1992, with only four months to live, he hitchhiked across the Yukon Territory to Fairbanks, Alaska.
 That was where they last saw him vital.
-He was picked up on the road by Jim Gallien, who took him to the “Stampede Trail”, or “Path of the stampede”, a little-traveled route, forgotten on maps, about five miles from a town called Healy, surrounded by nature hostile, closed and dangerous.
+He was picked up on the road by Jim Gallien, who took him to the “Stampede Trail”, or “Path of the stampede”, a little-traveled route, forgotten on maps, regarding five miles from a town called Healy, surrounded by nature hostile, closed and dangerous.

 The replica of “The Magic Bus”, Christopher McCandless’s house and coffin, which was used in the movie “Into the Wild” is a restaurant tourist attraction in Healy, near Denali National Park, Alaska

 “Stampede Trail” was actually an old mining trail that had seen its glory years in the 1930s, when wealth seekers set out to find the antimony lying in Stampede Cove, on the Clearwater River.
 But in 1992 that path of fortune was a desolate and dangerous wasteland.
 Gallien was struck by the austere precariousness of the equipment Chris McCandless was carrying.
 He also knew right away that he was an inexperienced boy to face the dangers and rigors of Alaska.
-He tried to convince him to postpone his trip and even offered to take him to Anchorage, about three hundred miles from Fairbanks, so that he could buy more suitable and better equipped equipment for survival.
+He tried to convince him to postpone his trip and even offered to take him to Anchorage, regarding three hundred miles from Fairbanks, so that he might buy more suitable and better equipped equipment for survival.
 But the McCandless boy didn’t want any help.
 He only accepted from his generous and concerned new friend a pair of old rubber boots, two cans of tuna and a bag of corn.
 He also did not carry with him two fundamental elements of every traveler: a map and a compass.
-It doesn’t matter which paths you want to travel; It does not matter if it is about dangerous paths and wild nature, or the winding and equally little-known routes of the soul, a map and a compass are always essential.
+It doesn’t matter which paths you want to travel; It does not matter if it is regarding dangerous paths and wild nature, or the winding and equally little-known routes of the soul, a map and a compass are always essential.

 After walking several miles on the Stampede Trail, McCandless found what he saw as salvation and instead would be his coffin: an old, ailing, dilapidated abandoned bus, made in the 1940s, which had been left on that trail as proof of the glory of other times.
 Chris made it his house.
 He insisted then, a new test for his rebellious life, in living exclusively from the land.
 In addition to the bag of rice, the two cans of tuna, and the old rubber boots, he also carried a Remington semiautomatic rifle, .22 caliber, because he was determined to hunt for a living.
-He also had no experience as a hunter, but still he caught small animals, birds, porcupines, rabbits; he even killed an elk, but he couldn’t keep his meat despite having smoked it over branches, as some hunters in South Dakota had taught him on his voyage of initiation.
+He also had no experience as a hunter, but still he caught small animals, birds, porcupines, rabbits; he even killed an elk, but he mightn’t keep his meat despite having smoked it over branches, as some hunters in South Dakota had taught him on his voyage of initiation.

 Then the drama of hunger began, exacerbated by the intense physical activity that Chris carried out every day, which contrasted with the scant food he consumed.
-In July 1992, after living for several months in the abandoned 142 bus that had been the Fairbanks City Transit System, Chris decided to leave it and find another way, a route out of this trap.
-He couldn’t do it.
+In July 1992, following living for several months in the abandoned 142 bus that had been the Fairbanks City Transit System, Chris decided to leave it and find another way, a route out of this trap.
+He mightn’t do it.
 He found the Teklanika River, which he had crossed in April, but now, with the summer thaws, much more swollen.

 If he had had a map at hand, he would have known that just four hundred meters from his bad destination there was a device hanging from a steel cable that allowed him to cross the river thanks to a system of pulleys.
 He also never knew that some twelve kilometers from the bus he had abandoned there were cabins stocked with emergency supplies, like the ones he himself had found and used in the vicinity of the bus he returned to and which was his last home.
 The diary of his life in the open has entries of different caliber and intensity throughout one hundred and thirteen days.
 One of them, that of July 30, is dramatic.
 He says: “Extremely weak, lack of water, seed…”.